yviscool/egg-pig/README.md

   }
 }
 ```
-in this case eggjs will hanlde ;
+When the client calls this endpoint,the eggjs will hanlde.

 ```js
 import {